Sajidhussain1234/Sajidhussain1234/README.md

 [![Dribbble](https://img.shields.io/badge/Dribbble-Portfolio-orange?style=for-the-badge&logo=dribbble)](https://dribbble.com/Sajidhussain1234)
 [![Email](https://img.shields.io/badge/Email-Contact-brightgreen?style=for-the-badge&logo=gmail)](mailto:sajidmcsbwn@gmail.com)

-I'm a 🚀 CS Rising Senior at Riphah International University 💻 Web Developer | 📚 Bookworm | 🏏 Cricket Enthusiast

 I've always been a person that if something fascinates me then 🔎 I'd find out how to do it, so programming has been a perfect fit for me.
 I love programming in all aspects but specially, my deep interest lies in Web development.
 I love reading books 📚 playing cricket 🏏.
 I love being creative and aspiring the interesting dreams.
+ 💻 Web Developer | 📚 Bookworm | 🏏 Cricket Enthusiast

 Development Stack:
 MERN